2019–20 Ukrainian Second League

-The 2019–20 Ukrainian Second League is the 29th since its establishment.
+The 2019–20 Ukrainian Second League was the 29th since its establishment.
 On 6 June 2019 the PFL council of leagues presented its plan draft ("contours") for the next season for both its First and its Second leagues.
 The final decision for the season was adopted at the 27th PFL Conference that took place on 27 June 2019.

 Summary

 The season kicked off on 27 July 2019 along with the First League.
 Both groups A and B completed their double round-robin tournament on 23 November 2019 before going on winter break.
 Following the break the spring half of the season that should have started on 21 March 2020 and featured another single round-robin tournament ending on 23 May 2020.
 On 17 March 2020, the Ukrainian Association of Football adopted its decision to pause all football competitions in the country since 18 March 2020 for unspecified period of time (until adaptation of its next decision to resume all football events) due to the coronavirus pandemic.

 On 21 May 2020, the PFL council of leagues at its open-air session at Obolon Arena adopted decision by vote of majority of the Second League clubs to cancel the spring half of the season and recognize winter break standings as final.
 Also, since the season's calendar was cut short, there were made some additional amendments including rotation of clubs between leagues.

 After several PFL meetings, the UAF Executive Committee finally approved completion of the season by decisions of those meetings on 12 June 2020.

 The post season games took place in the second half of August, yet beside the championship final (between winners of groups A and B).